caravelo/beercruit/README.md

 # Who says there is no such thing as free beers?

 We are confident business can very well be combined with pleasure.
-If you’re interested in all things tech and what likeminded people are working on, let’s hang out!
+If you’re interested in all things tech and what like-minded people are working on, let’s hang out!
 ![Various Beers](http://yukonbeerfestival.com/wp-content/uploads/2015/07/various-beers.jpg)

 # It's informal, informative and entertaining.
 Caravelo is a leader in airline technology creating new services for airlines and passengers worldwide.
 We're based in Barcelona working hard with cutting edge web technologies.
-More often than not, we're out and about drinking beer and meeting nice people who are passionate about application development.
+More often than not, we're out and about drinking beer and meeting nice people who are passionate about software development.

 We’re interested in meeting you in a relaxed way, with no pressure, zero-commitment or strings attached.
 No closed agenda, boring monologues just cool work, nice people & potentially great opportunities.

 Beer not only fuels meaningful conversation and creativity, but also gives the opportunity to spark true relationships, the kind we really value.

 We’d like to get to know other developers, talk about what different teams are working on while having a good time.
-It's a chance for you to learn about what other teams are working on, share experiences and eventually create a spark to work together!
+It's a chance for you to learn about what we're are working on, share experiences and eventually create a spark to work together!

-Are you in the BCN, like programming, beers & networking as they all should be?
+Are you in the BCN, like programming, beers & networking as it should be?
 Come by!

 # How it works
 - [ ] 1. :calendar: Find an open slot